-Come June, school’s out, temperatures are warm, and days are long.
+Come June, school’s out, temperatures are hot, and days are long.
 This makes it an ideal time to take advantage of all the outdoor opportunities and things to do in Colorado.

-Whether you want to pitch a tent and go camping, surf down the sand dunes at a National Park, or cruise along an alpine coaster, June is the best time to do it all.
+Whether you want to pitch a tent and go camping, surf down sand dunes, or cruise along an alpine coaster, June is an excellent time to do it all.
 Enjoy the beginning of summer with some of the great activities this beautiful state has to offer.

 After Memorial Day and certainly by sometime in June, nearly all of Colorado’s scenic drives are in play.
 These range from high mountain passes to easy highway cruising.
 So get your oil changed, pack your emergency kit, and plan a fantastic road trip.
 If you’re looking for a day adventure close to Denver, the Peak to Peak Scenic Byway starts in Black Hawk and winds north to Estes Park.